C-RH-C/hcs-collector/README.md

 Basically, you need to configure [crhc-cli](https://github.com/C-RH-C/crhc-cli) to be working properly in your environment, after that, you can just download the `hcs-collector` binary from the release area, and execute the commands below

   - `./hcs-collector setup base-dir` to setup where you would like to store the data
-  - `./hcs-collector setup crhc-cli` to setup where you the crhc-cli binary is located
+  - `./hcs-collector setup crhc-cli` to setup where the crhc-cli binary is located

 After that, you can execute